arangodb/docs/3.7/administration-configuration.md

 `‑‑server.database`, but there can also be options without any section.
 These options are referred to as _general options_.

-To list available options, you can run a binary with the `‑‑help` flag:
+To list available options, you can run a binary with the `‑‑help` command:

 ```
 arangosh --help
 ```

-To list the options of a certain section only, use `‑‑help‑{section}` like `‑‑help‑server`.
+To list the options of a certain section only, use `‑‑help‑{section}`, like `‑‑help‑server`.
 To list all options including hidden ones use `--help-all`.